On homological mirror symmetry of toric Calabi-Yau three-folds: Local mirror symmetry and torus fibrations

 Then, using Viro's patchworking technique \cite{viro_patch}, Mikhalkin proves the following \begin{thm} The sets $\mathcal A_t$ converge in the Hausdorff topology to $\Gamma$ as $t \rightarrow 0$. \end{thm}

 In fact, it is true that for small $t$, there is a $C^0$ isotopy of $(\C^*)^2$ which takes $S_t$ to $S$.
 It does not appear that there is a good reference for this in the literature; however, it can be shown using techniques of \cite{viro}.
-See the forthcoming work \cite{caputo} for a complete proof of this fact.
+See \cite{caputo} for a complete proof of this fact.

 \begin{rem} Let us identify $M_{\R} \times (M_{\R} / M)$ with $(\C^*)^2 \cong \R^{2} \times T^2$.
 Let $v$ and $v'$ be the vertices of the edge $\check e$.
 We then have that $\delta_e$, as defined in (\ref{cylinder_cycle}), is the projection onto $T^2$ of the subset of $(\C^*)^2$ given by the equation